yennanliu/CS_basics/doc/cheatsheet/recursion.md

 Then, in the function F(X), we will:

-1. Break the problem down into smaller scopes, such as x0 belongs X, x0 belongs X ..., xn belogns X
+1. Break the problem down into smaller scopes, such as x0 belongs X, x0 belongs X ..., xn belongs X
 2. Call function F(x_0), F(x_1), ..., F(x_n) recursively to solve the subproblems of X;
 3. Finally, process the results from the recursive function calls to solve the problem corresponding to X.
 ```